-Details of the Depositary's remuneration are set out in Section 13.
+Details of the fees payable to the Depositary are given in Section 13.

-24.3.3 Further conflicts
+24.3.7 Further conflicts

 The ACD, the Investment Manager and their Associates may, from time to time, act as Investment Managers or advisers to other funds or sub-funds which follow similar investment objectives to those of the Funds.
 It is therefore possible that the ACD and/or the Investment Manager may in the course of their business have potential conflicts of interest with the Company or a particular Fund.
 Each of the ACD and the Investment Manager will, however, have regard in such event to its obligations under the ACD Agreement and the Investment Management Agreement respectively and, in particular, to its obligation to act in the best interests of the Company so far as practicable, having regard to its obligations to other clients, when undertaking any investment business where potential conflicts of interest may arise.